amilhousecunningham/home-page/README.md

-# landing-page
+# home-page
-I created this landing page using HTML, CSS, and Bootstrap.
+I created this home page using HTML, CSS, and Bootstrap.